 Please note: if you have been absent for a valid reason, you may still be barred from attending the course if it is likely that you will no longer be able to successfully complete the course.
 This could be if you have missed important deadlines or have simply missed too many meetings.

 You may request an exemption from apply to the Board of Examiners for exemption from a course on the basis of a previously completed equivalent course, with one exception: no exemptions are granted for Language Acquisition courses.
-For the procedure, please contact the teaching administration and/or coordinator of studies.
+For the procedure, please contact the teaching administration and/or study coordinator.

 Each course provides an explanation of the form of examination and any resits.